dj-m/CapstoneTwo/README.md

 Below are the top 20 schools that had the highest percentage of offers for the number of test takers, representing how successful that school was as to the number of students that were admitted to the specialized high school.

-The Christa McAuliffe School had the msot success with **82%** of 251 students taking the test getting an offer.
+The Christa McAuliffe School had the most success with **82%** of 251 students taking the test getting an offer.

 The schools scoring best at the percentage of students actually getting an offer are very low in Black or Latinx student percentages (the exception is the small Columbia Secondary School with **64%** Black/Latinx).